- Share your observations

-Golden-seal (Hydrastis canadensis), a State Special Concern plant, is found in rich, mesic hardwood forests.
+Golden-seal (Hydrastis canadensis), a Wisconsin Special Concern plant, is found in rich, mesic hardwood forests.
 Blooming occurs late April through early May; fruiting occurs July.
 The optimal identification period for this species is late April though July.

 - Distinguishing characteristics: Distinguished from other Ranunculaceae during anthesis by having only 2 simple, cauline leaves and solitary white flowers, which are missing petals.